urius/AS3-Asynch-A-Star-Pathfinding/README.md

         Returns prediction of distance from one cell to any other cell.
 Constant can be returned for any pair of piints, but algorithm will be executed much more time.

     * `function getMoveCost(toPoint:IAStarPoint):int`
         Returns hte cost of moving to a given cell (from any other near cells).
-Not walkable cells must return 0 or any negative number.
+Not walkable cells must return `0 or any negative number`.

 ####After you implement these Interfaces, you can use methods below: